LunarG/gfxreconstruct/USAGE_desktop_D3D12.md

   --validate            Enables the Khronos Vulkan validation layer when replaying a
                         Vulkan capture or the Direct3D debug layer when replaying a Direct3D 12 capture.
+  --gpu <index>         Use the specified device for replay, where index
+                        is the zero-based index to the array of physical devices returned by vkEnumeratePhysicalDevices or IDXGIFactory1::EnumAdapters1.
+                        Replay may fail if the specified device is not compatible with the original capture devices.

 Windows-only:
   --api <api>           Use the specified API for replay